Clinton: others should speak up about Assad going

 Clinton added that an organized opposition was also needed to pressure Assad.
 She said the United States has been encouraging the opposition to unite.

-"There are Syrian opposition figures outside of Syria and inside," she said.
+"There are Syrian opposition figures outside of Syrian and inside," she said.
 "But there's no address for the opposition.
 There is no place that any of us who wish to assist can go."